scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/index.rst

 S3 API Commands
 ===============

-S3 Connector supports the following S3 API commands.
+Zenko supports the following S3 API commands.

 This command reference was initially extracted from the Amazon S3 documentation and is maintained separately.